Spray paints are super easy to apply. But before you can re-coat it, its coating has to dry. So how long does spray paint take to dry?

-It takes spray paints between 12 hours and 72 hours to cure.
-On average, spray paint will cure 24 hours after the paint was applied.
+It takes spray paints between 12-72 hours to cure.
 Spray sealants especially oil-based variations take longer to cure due to the presence of gloss in the finish.
 These sealants like oil-based Polyurethane can take well over 3 days to cure.

 The cure time of the paint refers to how long to wait before the finish can be subjected to regular use.
-For the paint to handle weight, foot traffic, spills, stains, and cleaning, the spray paint has to cure.
-This means the spray paint coating has to completely harden.
+For the finish to handle weight, foot traffic, spills, stains, and cleaning, it has to cure.
+This means the coating has to be hard, rigid, and strong.

 3 Methods To Speed Up Spray Paint Dry Time

 There are a few methods to make spray paint dry faster.
-These methods will have varying effects on the dry time of the spray paint based on the type of spray paint used and environmental conditions.
+These methods will have varying effects on its dry time based on the type you used and environmental conditions.

 The first method on the list is: